 The treatment time with twin block braces shouldn't last any longer than 12 months.
-They will then usually be followed by between 18 and 24 months of fixed braces treatment.
-If you opt for private treatment then you will have the option of metal, ceramic or self-ligating braces after your orthodontic appliance has corrected your bite.
+They will then usually be followed by an additional braces treatment time of between 18 and 24 months with fixed braces.

 How long does it take to adjust to wearing twin blocks?

-Although twin block braces are removable, you should aim to wear them as much as possible.
+Although twin block braces are removable, you should aim to wear them most of the time you are awake.
 This will not only help you adjust to them faster, but it will also ensure your treatment gets the best results possible.

 At first, you may find it hard to talk, and it will feel awkward to eat and drink.
 But, if you practice eating, drinking, talking and swallowing it will help you get used to them much faster.

 Twin block braces are a little bit uncomfortable to begin with, but they shouldn't be painful.
 It should only take you a few days to adjust to wearing them, but if it takes longer speak with your dentist or orthodontist.

 To help with any discomfort you can take simple over-the-counter pain relief.
 However, make sure you read the instructions to ensure you have the correct dosage first.

 When can you remove your braces?

 Although you need to wear your twin block braces as much as possible, there are times when you should remove your braces.
 These include when you need to clean your teeth and appliances, playing a woodwind or brass instrument, swimming, or when playing contact sports.

 Some might assume that you should take them out when eating, but it is actually better to get used to eating with them.